-Roll back
+Roll-back

-Chapters 1 to 4 include proposals for the route to 'roll back' either:
+Chapters 1 to 7 of the proposals include proposals for the route to 'roll back' either:

-- in direct response to coastal erosion or other geomorphological processes; or - in order to link with other parts of the route that need to roll back as a direct result of coastal erosion or other geomorphological processes.
+- in direct response to coastal erosion or other geomorphological processes, or significant encroachment by the sea; or - in order to link with other parts of the route that need to roll back as a direct result of coastal erosion or other geomorphological processes, or significant encroachment by the sea.

 Where sections of the approved route need to change for these reasons in order to remain viable, the new route will be determined by Natural England without any requirement for further reference to the Secretary of State.
-Coastal erosion can happen at any time and so, in some cases, this provision may need to be invoked between approval of the report and commencement of new access rights.
+Coastal erosion can happen at any time and so, in some cases, this provision need to be invoked between approval of the report and commencement of new access rights.